What is Deburring

 Electrochemical Deburring

-Uses electrical current and a chemical solution to remove burrs, especially in hard-to-reach or internal areas.
+This uses electrical current and a chemical solution to dissolve burrs.

 Laser Deburring